timsampson/appScriptV8parcel/README.md

 This is a starter project for web app which uses Clasp and Parcel to deploy modern Javascript to Google's Apps Script (GAS) projects V8 engine.

+### Get Started

 Clone the repo, run `npm install`, install Clasp globally `npm install @google/clasp -g` and if prompted for a dependency, inquirer@^6.0.0,  run `npm install inquirer@^6.0.0 -g`.

-'clasp login --no-localhost'
+Log in to clasp `clasp login --no-localhost`

-`clasp create --type webapp  --title "Your Title" --rootDir ./appsscript` Next install Parcel, Parcel Bundler and the plugin to inline: `npm install --global parcel parcel-bundler parcel-plugin-inliner`.
+Create an web app: `clasp create --type webapp  --title "Your Title" --rootDir ./appsscript`

+Next install Parcel, Parcel Bundler and the plugin to inline: `npm install --global parcel parcel-bundler parcel-plugin-inliner`.

+### Build and Deploy

 Once it is setup, run your build with `npx parcel build client/index.html --no-minify --no-source-maps --no-cache`.
 I used the live server extension to test if the styling and javascript worked as expected.

 To push your deploy, use the command `npm run build`

 Before you can view your webapp, you need an  initial deploy.
 One way is to run `clasp deploy --description "Initial Deploy"`, or you can change the description to anything you see fit.
 You can also do this from the Apps Script dashboard, `clasp open` will get you to your project on the dashboard and from there you can use the menu options.

+### Includes

-It includes the starter template for [Bootstrap 5](https://v5.getbootstrap.com/) with the sticky footer.
+Starter template for [Bootstrap 5](https://v5.getbootstrap.com/) with the sticky footer.
 Instructions for importing it as a [Parcel Recipe](https://parceljs.org/recipes.html).

 A .devcontainer for Node and Javascript Projects for [Github Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces).

 # References and Related Links
-I used the walkthrough [CLASP Web App, Google Apps Script, Parcel JS, Nodemon, Node JS Workflow Setup Tutorial](https://www.youtube.com/watch?v=Nf9ExEkySjo), as a guide, as always this author does a great job in stepping through the example.
+I followed the walkthrough *CLASP Web App, Google Apps Script, Parcel JS, Nodemon, Node JS Workflow Setup Tutorial* [Watch on Youtube](https://www.youtube.com/watch?v=Nf9ExEkySjo), as a guide, as always this author does a great job in stepping through the example.

 [Command Line Interface using clasp](https://developers.google.com/apps-script/guides/clasp)